-According to the experts, if you want your internal communications to really have an impact on your organization and engage your employees, you need buy-in from leadership.
+According to the experts, if you want your internal communications to really impact your organization and engage your employees, you need buy-in from leadership.

 Kane Lillywhite, Bunch

 Help your leaders to understand their role in translating general business messages into something relevant to their teams.
-Align leaders with the process of how content is curated and communicated throughout your organisation.
+Align leaders with the process of how content is curated and communicated throughout your organization.

-Raise your presence to become a true strategic advisor to the business, with your finger on the pulse of what employees are feeling and thinking at any given time – and knowing the best way to respond (utilising your leaders).
+Raise your presence to become a true strategic advisor to the business, with your finger on the pulse of what employees are feeling and thinking at any given time – and knowing the best way to respond (utilizing your leaders).

 Alicia Palmieri, Salary Finance